The Cars In The Fast And The Furious: Tokyo Drift

 It took two months to install the Nissan GT-R RB26 engine with a 5-speed manual transmission into the Mustang bay, rumored to be around 500 hp and a 0-60 time of 6.7 seconds.

-The engine choice was certainly a decision that triggered the Mustang AND JDM purists.
-Sorry to say chime in on a controversial subject, but we kinda like it!
+The engine choice certainly triggered the Mustang AND JDM purists.
+(Sorry to chime in on a controversial subject, but I love it!)

 For the transmission, a 5-speed 1998 Skyline GT-S gearbox was used and bolted to a Currie Enterprises 9-inch Ford rear end, keeping the required rear-wheel drive drifting layout.